mrfritzg/herovillainapi/README.md

 ## The website is divided into 3 main Sections, HOME, SEARCH, FAVORITES, Character Details

 **HOME**
 - `This page contains a list of all Super Heroes/Villains.
-Please scroll thru the list.`
+Please scroll thru the Carousel.`
 - `Click on the image for more information about the character.`
 - `Click on the "Add to Favorites" button to add to your personal list of favorite characters`
 - `View Characters by categories (Comic Universe: Marvel, DC, Other, more to come)`